FC Karpaty Lviv: The 2020 crisis

-On 31 July 2020 Smaliychuk announced that Karpaty would play in the Second League.
-In the beginning of August 2020 there surfaced information that Karpaty might even be able to play in the First League.
-On 14 August 2020 it was announced that the club never submitted registration for either the First or Second leagues.
-On 20 August 2020 it became confirmed that Karpaty will be actually playing in the Second League.
+On 31 July 2020, Smaliychuk announced that Karpaty would play in the Second League.
+On 14 August 2020, it was announced that the club never submitted registration for either the First or Second leagues.
+Six days later, it was confirmed that Karpaty would actually be playing in the Second League.
+Karpaty became the first club in Ukrainian football history which were allowed to keep their professional license, having a multi-million dollar debt.
+The head deputy of the licensing department, Serhiy Zadiran, explained that Karpaty provided a clear financial plan to overcome the debt.